cdl-geneseo/geneseo-dictionary/S/Sloot.md

 # Sloot

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sloot

 Created by  Unknown User (amb51) on Apr 29, 2015

 (N) Definition: A male or female of loose morals; someone who is seen to have sex with a vast number of people. &quot;I can't believe you slept with that sloot Vicky last night, you should get yourself tested.&quot; Bettina S-Z 2015